Digestion involves both mechanical and chemical processes to break down food into absorbable nutrients.

 The mucosa layer secretes mucus and enzymes.

-Which of the following is a feature of the digestive tube in most animal phyla?
+What is a common feature of the digestive tube in most animal phyla?

 A complete digestive tube with a separate mouth and anus is a feature of most animal phyla.